This week's Sober Story comes from Daniel, a 30-year-old living in Florida.

 Mrs D: Was there anything surprising that you learned about yourself when you stopped drinking?

-Mrs D: That’s good to hear.
-What are the main benefits that emerged for you from getting sober?
+Mrs D: Can you pinpoint any main benefits that have emerged for you from getting sober?

 Mrs D: Would you do anything differently given the chance to go through the process again?